Steger, Illinois: Government

 Steger is divided between two congressional districts.
 The area in Cook County is in Illinois's 2nd congressional district, while the area in Will County is in the 11th district.

+Transportation

+Pace provides bus service on Route 358 connecting Steger to downtown Chicago Heights and other destinations.

+Steger is a planned stop on Metra's SouthEast Service, which has been unserved by commuter rail since 1935.